farisc0de/farisc0de/README.md

 ## 👨‍💻 About Me

-I'm an experienced software developer who's worked on over 20 projects.
+I'm a software developer who's worked on over 20 projects.
 I've also worked on a few startup ideas and businesses, including ArabLine Tech, ThunderHost, ShorttyCo, and PostAlpha, all of which failed (:

 I am familiar with Linux-based systems and how to administer them, as well as Git and Github, which I have used to host my projects such as PhpSanitization and Uploady.